Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

 .. class:: JoinableQueue([maxsize])

-   :class:`JoinableQueue`, a :class:`~multiprocessing.Queue` subclass, is a queue which additionally has :meth:`task_done` and :meth:`join` methods.
+   :class:`JoinableQueue`, a :class:`Queue` subclass, is a queue which additionally has :meth:`task_done` and :meth:`join` methods.

    .. method:: task_done()